Cubeir/BrArchive.Net/README.md

 # BrArchive.Net

+If you make Minecraft Bedrock Edition add-ons: `.brarchive` is the format Mojang uses to bundle a resource/behavior pack's JSON files into single per-directory archives for faster loading.
+This library lets you look inside existing ones or build your own - as a .NET library, or via the ready-to-run [CLI tool](#get-the-cli-tool) below if you just want a command-line utility and don't write code.

 A dependency-free, fully managed .NET library for reading, writing, and inspecting Minecraft Bedrock Edition **`.brarchive`** files - the archive format Mojang introduced to bundle the many small JSON files inside built-in resource/behavior packs